sayf-ismail/sayf-ismail.github.io/README.md

 - Understanding the removeChild line and where it can be used
 - Removing player ability to click on populated boxes

+Ways I solved for these problems were:

+- Making use of breakout room time
+- Googling
+- W3Schools
+- Good old trial and error!

 Overall this was a great way to practice skills in Javascript, and the Document Object Model in particular.